Skip to main content

 Defining Applications

-The wasmCloud Application Deployment Manager uses the Open Application Model to define application specifications.
-Because this specification is extensible and platform agnostic, it makes for an ideal way to represent applications with metadata specific to wasmCloud.
-Don't worry if OAM seems overwhelming, you don't need to know much about it.
-We're using it as a way of defining application components in a flexible way that's familiar to a lot of people who have been working in the cloud space.
+The wasmCloud Application Deployment Manager (wadm) uses the Open Application Model to define application specifications.
+Because the OAM specification is extensible and platform-agnostic, it makes for an ideal way to represent applications with metadata specific to wasmCloud.

 Application

 The application is the top-most definition in an OAM specification.
-The metadata about the application that we're mostly concerned with are the name and version:
+The metadata about the application that we're most concerned with is the name:

 yaml